fredlavic/Customizable-DataFrame-Plotter-in-Python/README.md

 gdx_description, gdx_dict = functions.data_description(data_container)  # Gives a summary of the data available
 ```

-The GDX file is stored as a Container object, encapsulating all aliases, parameters, equations, variables, and sets under a label detailed in the `gdx_dict` dictionary (acronym and meaning, if provided in the GAMS code).
+The GDX file is stored as a Container object, encapsulating all aliases, parameters, equations, variables, and sets under labels detailed in the `gdx_dict` dictionary (acronym and meaning, if provided in the GAMS code).
 Additionally, a summary of all this data is available in `gdx_description`, providing name, type, domain, domain type, dimension, number of records, sparsity, and various characteristics of the levels and values.

 2. **Verification of the Container object (Optional)**